 Welcome to Arcadia Discount Organics Food Club (CSA).
 We are an local Organic farm located near South River, Ontario.
-As we are commencing our 2019 Season as of June 1, 2019, we are offering Memberships to residents within Toronto and surrounding GTA.
+In 2020, we will be offering Memberships to residents within Toronto and surrounding GTA.
 Get bigger baskets, bigger discounts, free delivery, not to mention, fresher produce with us!

 What you get with your Membership: